jossiewang/Eurobot2024_ArUco_Localization/Vive/README.md

   rosparam set /vive_calibrate/dump_green false
   ```
 - Press `ctrl`+`C` to stop the program. `vive/param/vive_calibrate.yaml` will be replaced by new calibration.
+- NOTE: there are two cases:
+  - 1.Only a LH, then you need only calibrate one side(blue or yellow).
+  - 2.Use two LHs, then you need to calibrate blue one time and yellow another time.
+Remember modify the `side` before change the side you want calibrate.
 ### Calibration of map_origin rotation
 - Set up three lighthouses.
 - Check dump path in `vive_calibrate2.cpp`, line 380.
 Remember `catkin_make` if the code is modified.